 Rudy Giuliani pleads not guilty as Trump allies are arraigned in Arizona 2020 election case

-At least 12 allies of former President Donald Trump were arraigned in Phoenix on charges that include conspiracy, fraud and forgery that are related to an alleged scheme to put forward phony electors in the 2020 election who backed Trump despite President Biden winning the state.
+Allies of former President Donald Trump were arraigned Tuesday in Phoenix on charges that include conspiracy, fraud and forgery that are related to an alleged scheme to put forward phony electors in the 2020 election who backed Trump despite President Biden winning the state.

 Rudy Giuliani pleaded not guilty to nine federal charges in the case in a virtual appearance.
 The former New York City mayor and Trump attorney was served Friday night while leaving his 80th birthday party.